PROGERIA

 Rural Bihar, with all its backwardness, is hardly a place for Khan’s special family.
 They were considered a bad omen and were ostracized.

 It is not common for a family to have more than one child with progeria.
-Bisul Khan’s is the
+Bisul Khan’s is the only family in the world with 5 cases of this dreadful condition.

-“The 80 Year Old Children” was made in 2005, based on the real-life story of Bisul Khan’s special family
+A documentary titled “The 80 Year Old Children” was made in 2005, based on the real-life story of Bisul Khan’s special family

 Treatment: (is at the stage of clinical trails)